-Our fellowship is overseen by Mayo School of Graduate Medical Education under the supervision of the Graduate Medical Education Committee.
-Therefore, fellows at Mayo are considered trainees and comply with all regulations regarding trainees, including the 80-hour workweek as stipulated by Mayo School of Graduate Medical Education and the Accreditation Council for Graduate Medical Education (ACGME).
+Our fellowship is overseen by Mayo Clinic School of Graduate Medical Education under the supervision of the Graduate Medical Education Committee.
+Therefore, fellows at Mayo are considered trainees and comply with all regulations regarding trainees, including the 80-hour workweek as stipulated by Mayo Clinic School of Graduate Medical Education and the Accreditation Council for Graduate Medical Education (ACGME).

 The Abdominal Transplant Surgery Fellowship consists of two different tracks.
 One fellow is selected yearly for each track.
 The first track, designed for individuals who wish to pursue a career in academic transplant surgery, includes one year of laboratory-based research prior to the two clinical years.
 The second track consists only of two clinical years.

 The research experience includes opportunities for research in endothelial cell biology, immunology, artificial liver support devices and other basic research projects in all facets of transplantation.
 Our fellows have been productive in the laboratory year and have presented at both national and international meetings.
 In addition, most fellows have completed a clinically oriented manuscript during this year.
 We feel strongly that a year of research is an important beginning to a career in transplantation surgery.

 The goal of the Abdominal Transplant Surgery Fellowship is to train competent transplant surgeons who readily find employment after graduation.
 To this end, each fellow is assigned a mentor during the program.
 In addition, each fellow is provided with ample opportunity to complete clinical research projects and present at national meetings.